mirefek/pylogic/README.md

 ### Trusted verifiers

 To increase flexibility, there is an option to make the core less secured, and add further "trusted addons" which are allowed to produce verified theorems independently of the core logic.
-So far, there is a [SAT verifier](sat_verifier.py), and various calculators, see e.g. [calc_numbers.py](calc_numbers.py)
+This is the case of [SAT verifier](sat_verifier.py), [FOF verifier](fof_verifier.py), and [calculators](calc_numbers.py).

 ## Above core

 I am planning to change this quite significantly, so just a few words.
 For proving convenience, I am mostly not using CoreTheorem but Theorem.
 It contains just a very little data above CoreTheorem, in particular which variables should be considered "frozen" (fixed), and how to handle some specific labels.
 Functionality-wise, it performs automatic unification, and offers coder friendly Python interface (various methods, `__call__` can be used for modus_ponens / variable substitutions...)

 For matching a goal, there is a goal context creating a tree-plan of constructing the desired term.
 Every subgoal is just the simple term (context is not checked but possible to lookup).
 This tree is extended by calling tactics as methods of `env.goal_env`.
 An assumption returned from `g.intros()` is just a labelled implication reflexivity which is eventually (when the final proof is constructed) turned into a positional assumption.

+A local definition is an assumption of the form `V = <term>` where `V` is a fixed variable not contained in `<term>`.
+Once this assumptions happens to contain the only occurence of `V` in the theorem, it is automatically resolved using reflexivity of equality.